-- 1. All membrane systems shall conform to the CSA A123.21 Standard test method for the dynamic wind uplift resistance of membrane roofing systems (latest edition), unless otherwise permitted in these Guarantee Standards.
-See also 3 SECURING the ROOF ASSEMBLY. - 2.
-The specifications, details, and installation techniques must conform to the membrane manufacturer's requirements. - 3.
-Select a membrane for its - 1. composition, both in terms of thickness and reinforcement. - 2. performance characteristics in relation to the intended use of the roof, as for example puncture resistance or reflectivity and reduced heat absorption. - 3. application methodology, which may be limited by the type of supporting deck or substrate to which it will be applied. - 4. seasonal applications (summer and winter grades). - 4.
-A nailed base membrane, to which a cap membrane is torch-applied, does not qualify as part of a 2-ply membrane.
-Only base membranes designed for in-seam screw-type fasteners, and covered with a fully torch-applied cap membrane, may qualify. - 5.
-Primary roof membranes may not be directly adhered to a wood deck. - 6.
-When a roof system installed on a concrete deck or topping is uninsulated, the base membrane must be vented in order to mitigate the effects of vapour drive from the concrete.
+See also 3 SECURING the ROOF ASSEMBLY.

+- 2) The specifications, details, and installation techniques must conform to the membrane manufacturer's requirements. - 3) Select a membrane for its - 1) composition, both in terms of thickness and reinforcement. - 2) performance characteristics in relation to the intended use of the roof, as for example puncture resistance or reflectivity and reduced heat absorption. - 3) application methodology, which may be limited by the type of supporting deck or substrate to which it will be applied. - 4) seasonal applications (summer and winter grades).

-- 7. When the roof slope exceeds 1:24 (1/2" in 12"), only cap membranes installed by methods other than with hot bitumen may be specified. - 8.
-Any roof areas less than 1:16 (3⁄4" in 12") require 2 ply membrane assemblies.
+- 4) When the designed slope of the roof exceeds 1:6 (2" in 12"), and either or both membranes are self-adhered, the head-lap of a full or partial membrane run, installed parallel to the slope, must be secured with at least three (3) mechanical fasteners and plates equally spaced across its width.
+When the membrane is specified to run perpendicular to the slope, the up-slope seam must be mechanically fastened with screws and plates no more than 600 mm (24") O.C. - 5) A nailed base membrane, to which a cap membrane is torch-applied, does not qualify as part of a 2-ply membrane.
+Only base membranes designed for in-seam screw-type fasteners, and covered with a fully torch-applied cap membrane, may qualify. - 6) Primary roof membranes may not be directly adhered to a wood deck. - 7) When a roof system installed on a concrete deck or topping is uninsulated, the base membrane must be vented in order to mitigate the effects of vapour drive from the concrete. - 8) When the roof slope exceeds 1:24 (1/2" in 12"), only cap membranes installed by methods other than with hot bitumen may be specified. - 9) Any roof areas less than 1:16 (3⁄4" in 12") require 2 ply membrane assemblies.
 Single-ply SBS-modified bituminous membranes may be used only when the roof slope is greater than 1:16 (3⁄4" in 12"), and may be adhered, self-adhered, mechanically fastened, or torch-applied to the substrate for which they are designed and specified.
-See the Application section below for specific RoofStar Guarantee requirements for single-ply SBS-modified membranes. - 9.
-At roof slope transitions locations where slopes of less than 1:16 (3⁄4" in 12") meet steeper slopes, a 2-ply membrane assembly must be designed to extend 900 mm (36") beyond the lower sloped roof transition point. - 10.
-Installed membranes must be protected from damage caused by work performed concurrently or subsequently by other trades.
-The Design Authority is strongly urged to direct the work of other trades through specific, explicit directives in the design specifications. - 11.
-Membranes must be protected from chemicals or other contaminants that may adversely impact the roof membrane or other system components (for example, specifying a grease guard or a reinforced 2-part liquid membrane coating).
+See the Application section below for specific RoofStar Guarantee requirements for single-ply SBS-modified membranes. - 10) Installed membranes must be protected from damage caused by work performed concurrently or subsequently by other trades.
+The Design Authority is strongly urged to direct the work of other trades through specific, explicit directives in the design specifications. - 11) Membranes must be protected from chemicals or other contaminants that may adversely impact the roof membrane or other system components (for example, specifying a grease guard or a reinforced 2-part liquid membrane coating).
 Consult the membrane manufacturer for their advice and recommendations.

-Contaminants may include, without limitation, - 1. animal or vegetable grease. - 2. hot pipes (release valves). - 3. petroleum products or bi-products. - 4. miscellaneous fluids from equipment, detrimental to the membrane.
+Contaminants may include, without limitation,

+- 1) animal or vegetable grease.

+- 2) hot pipes (release valves).

+- 3) petroleum products or bi-products.

+- 4) miscellaneous fluids, detrimental to the membrane.